AbrahamSanders/codec-bpe/README.md

 ## Usage

 ### Convert audio codes to and from unicode strings
-Use your codec of choice (e.g., EnCodec, DAC) to encode your audio into a torch tensor or numpy array of codes of shape (num_codebooks, length), then use the provided converter methods to convert to and from unicode strings.
+Use your codec of choice (e.g., EnCodec, DAC, Mimi) to encode your audio into a torch tensor or numpy array of codes of shape (num_codebooks, length), then use the provided converter methods to convert to and from unicode strings.

 **Note:** In the Acoustic BPE paper, a single-level codec was used (HuBERT + k-means), where each encoded timestep consisted of a single code which was converted to a single unicode character.
 Here, we support multi-level codecs based on Residual Vector Quantizers.
 If num_codebooks > 1, a flattening pattern is used to interleave all codebooks into a single level before mapping to unicode.
 For example, if 4 codebooks are used then each encoded timestep would consist of 4 codes (one from each codebook) and would be converted to a unicode 4-gram.